Florida Court Records

 How do I Find Out if My Bankruptcy Case is Closed in Florida?

-Florida residents can use the PACER program to track the status of a bankruptcy case or claim.
+Florida residents sometimes use the PACER program to track the status of a bankruptcy case or claim.
 This program is available 24 hours a day, seven days a week, and allows individuals to keep track of case summaries and docket information regarding one's bankruptcy case and docket details.
 PACER is a national database that not only operates in Florida but also allows users to access information regarding claims from all over the country.
 It is also possible to contact or visit the courthouse where the claim was filed.

 Can a Bankruptcy be Expunged in Florida?